rdbcache/rdbcache.github.io/index.md

       "trace_id" : "40337bdb704242b98b5830d8eee37a0a"
     }

-A simple API request can query and get data from database.
-The duration is in seconds.
-It is the time that server used to accomplish the request.

-### 2) Use the hash key to get the same user info:
+Here we request the same data as in the previous example.
+The duration is reduced to around 10% of the first request because the data is now in redis.
+Once created, the hash key will always available until it is deleted by calling delkey or delall API.

     curl http://rdbcache_server/v1/get/69766f6c4556450c85bfda45c4bbab0b
     {